 Download the image below (right click and ‘save as’) to share with your colleagues.

 Get involved!
 Join one the six collaboratives.
+Read more about the work of the collaboratives.
 Ask your local #ProjectA lead, have a look on Twitter (@HorizonsNHS / #ProjectA); or drop us a line.

 Directory of Good Ideas

 We are compiling a directory of good ideas that showcases the work already ongoing in Trusts.
 The directory is in response to front line staff feedback: to share good ideas between trusts, and for senior leadership to help implement them.

 We are expecting to launch the directory by the end of 2018.
 We’re hoping you will read it, share it, and implement the ideas.